Comprehensive Inpatient Care. All the Comforts of Home

 -

 The UH Hospital-at-Home team uses the most advanced technology available to monitor patients’ vital signs remotely, including oxygen levels, respiration rate (breathing), temperature and pulse rate.
-Each patient is given a monitoring device to wear which automatically transmits this information to their hospital-based care team, 24 hours a day, 7 days a week.
+Each patient is given a monitoring device to wear which automatically sends this information to their hospital-based care team, 24 hours a day, 7 days a week.
 With this system, our medical providers can continually assess the patient’s health status, monitor their medical stability, track treatment compliance and recommend interventions when necessary.

 - Daily In-Person and Virtual Visits